stevewhitmore/notes/cloud/docker/docker-crash-course.md

 You can set up Bind Mounts by adding another `-v` flag and point to the absolute path for your local directory:

-`docker -run -d -p 3000:80 --rm --name feedback-app -v feedback:/app/feedback -f\v "/full/path/to/local/project:/app" feedback-node:volumes`
+`docker -run -d -p 3000:80 --rm --name feedback-app -v feedback:/app/feedback -v "/full/path/to/local/project:/app" feedback-node:volumes`

 > You don't have to write out the full path.
 Use `-v $(pwd):/app` for sanity